 - instrument type;

 - credit risk grades;

 - collateral type;

-- LTV ratio for retail mortgages;
+- ratio between the loan amount and the collateral amount (LTV ratio) for mortgage for individuals;

 - date of initial recognition;

 - remaining term to maturity;

 - industry; and

 - geographic location of the borrower.

 The groupings are subject to regular review to ensure that exposures within a particular group remain appropriately homogeneous.